Sea farm for Belgian mussels

 First commercial sea farm in Belgium

 As a retailer, we are actively working on innovative solutions to meet the growing demand for balanced and sustainable protein sources.
 In that context, we also strongly believe in the potential of the Belgian North Sea for the local cultivation of mussels, oysters and seaweed.
-In early 2022, we started developing our own commercial sea farm off the Belgian coast: sea farm Westdiep.
+In early 2022, we started developing the first commercial sea farm off the Belgian coast: sea farm Westdiep.
 A project that will benefit both biodiversity and employment.

 Off the Belgian West Coast

-The cultivation of mussels, seaweed and oysters at open sea is an extractive, eco-friendly form of aquaculture in which the shellfish obtain their nutrients from the seawater and nothing is added to the ecosystem.
+The cultivation of mussels, seaweed and oysters at open sea is an extractive form of aquaculture in which the shellfish obtain their nutrients from the seawater and nothing is added to the ecosystem.
 Moreover, a marine farm can serve as a refuge for fish and other marine life, as fishing and recreational boating are prohibited within the zone.
 This promotes biodiversity in the Belgian North Sea.
 Cultivation of mussels uses long line or ‘hanging culture’ technology: culture structures that are attached to strongly anchored ropes and buoys under water and that sway along with the sea current.

 Belgian mussels in the store